 And that is what some of you were.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.1 Corinthians 6:11 NIV

-In this verse Paul expressed that some of the Corinthians used to live that way.
-But they had been washed, sanctified and justified in the name of Jesus, by the Holy Spirit.
-They no longer where what they had been.
-Instead they were a new creation (2 Cor.
-5:17), and should shed the old way of life.
+In this verse, Paul expressed that some of the Corinthians used to live that way.
+But they had been washed, sanctified, and justified in the name of Jesus, by the Holy Spirit.
+They were no longer what they had been.
+Instead, they were a new creation (2 Cor.
+5:17) and should shed the old way of life.

 Praise God that he has done for us what we were unable to do for ourselves (Eph.
 2:4-9).
 We have been washed; cleansed from our sin.
 We have been sanctified; set apart for God’s special purpose.
 And we have been justified; declared to be righteous in God’s sight.